queryluke/masseffect-5e/static/data/tools/tailors_tools.md

 __Investigation__.
 You can spot clues and make deductions that others might overlook when an investigation involves light armor.

 ### Activities
-With access to your tools, you can perform one the following activities as part of a long rest.
+With access to your tools, you can perform one of the following activities as part of a long rest.

 * __Install mod__.
 Install an armor mod into a piece of light armor.
 * __Augment or repair armor__.
 Adjust a suit of light armor to fit another race or repair a piece of light armor.